sage-code/eve/manual/keywords.md

 | variable | Description
 |----------|-------------------------------------------------------
-| myself   | current instance of a class
+| object   | current instance of a class, current object
 | result   | result of a function if result names are not specified